 - Flip the burgers only once during cooking.
 You want to avoid handling them too much or you run the risk of them falling apart.

-Yes, one of my favourite things about these burgers is that you can make up a batch or double the batch and store them in the freezer for a quick meal option.
+To freeze: One of my favorite things about these burgers is that you can make up a batch or double the batch and store them in the freezer for a quick meal option.
+You can freeze them in a single layer in a large freezer bag or container either from an uncooked or cooked state for 3-4 months.

 If freezing from an uncooked state, cook the frozen turkey burgers by following the directions in the recipe card below.